honoki/bbrf-server/README.md

 sudo docker run -p 443:6984 -e COUCHDB_USER=<choose admin username> -e COUCHDB_PASSWORD=<choose admin password> -e BBRF_PASSWORD=<choose bbrf password> honoki/bbrf-server
 ```

 Note that this will expose port 443 (https) on your BBRF server to the internet.
 The Docker image generates a self-signed certificate which it stores in `/etc/couchdb/cert`.
 You can replace them with "valid" certificates manually if you want to avoid certificate warnings.
-Alternatively, you can use `-p 80:5984` to expose plain HTTP on port 80, but this is not compatible with the [BBRF dashboard](https://bbrf.me) and is generaly discouraged.
+Alternatively, you can use `-p 80:5984` to expose plain HTTP on port 80, but this is not compatible with the [BBRF dashboard](https://bbrf.me) and is generally discouraged.

 You can specify your own `BBRF_PASSWORD` or remove it to have one automatically generated: